 In evaluating our company and our business, you should carefully consider the risks and uncertainties described below, together with the other information in this Quarterly Report on Form 10-Q, including our condensed consolidated financial statements and the related notes and in the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations".
 The occurrence of one or more of the events or circumstances described in these risk factors, alone or in combination with other events or circumstances, may have a material adverse effect on our business, reputation, revenue, financial condition, results of operations and future prospects, in which case the market price of our common stock could decline, and you could lose part or all of your investment.
 Unless otherwise indicated, reference in this section and elsewhere in this Quarterly Report on Form 10-Q to our business being adversely affected, negatively impacted or harmed will include an adverse effect on, or a negative impact or harm to, our business, reputation, financial condition, results of operations, revenue and our future prospects.
-The material and other risks and uncertainties summarized above in this Quarterly Report on Form 10-Q and described below are not intended to be exhaustive and are not the only ones we face.
-Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also impair our business operations.
+The material and other risks and uncertainties summarized above in this operations.
 This Quarterly Report on Form 10-Q also contains forward-looking statements that involve risks and uncertainties.
 Our actual results could differ materially from those anticipated in the forward-looking statements as a result of a number of factors, including the risks described below.
 Certain statements in the Risk Factors below are forward-looking statements.
 See the section titled "Cautionary Statement Regarding Forward-Looking Statements".